spack/spack/lib/spack/docs/getting_started.rst

 OpenSSL is also updated by the OS vendor from time to time, in response to security problems discovered in the wider community.
-It is in everyone's best interest to use any newly updated versions as soon as they come out.
+It is in everyone's interest to use newly updated versions as soon as they come out.
 Modern Linux installations have standard procedures for security updates without user involvement.

-Spack running at user-level is not a trusted environment, nor do Spack users generally keep up-to-date on the latest security holes in SSL.
+Spack running at the user level is not a trusted environment, nor do Spack users generally keep up to date on the latest security holes in SSL.
 For these reasons, a Spack-installed OpenSSL should likely not be trusted.

 As long as the system-provided SSL works, you can use it instead.
-One can check if it works by trying to download an ``https://``.
-For
+You can check if it works by trying to download an ``https://``.
+For example,
-example:

 .. code-block:: console